Forest Cooperage Workshop

-Forest Lumber’s barrel hot tubs, benches and lids are all made form the finest Canadian Western Red Cedar.
+Forest Cooperage’s barrel hot tubs, benches and lids are all made form the finest Canadian Western Red Cedar.

 Western Red Cedar is the preferred wood species for building hot tubs because of it’s resistance to decay and its dimensional stability.
 We use the traditional cooperage style of construction that has been used for hundreds of years for wine vats, water cisterns and barrels.
 This method of construction has truly stood the test of time.